HomeLatest NewsPolicyAmid the regulatory crackdown on tech companies, Beijing announces sweeping changes for payment app Alipay

 Earlier in November last year, the company faced major regulatory issues following the fintech conglomerate’s record $37 billion stock market launch after company founder Jack Ma criticized government officials.

-After separating its payment and loan businesses Alipay will have to hand over customer data used to make its lending decisions to a new credit scoring joint-venture that is partly state-owned.
+After separating its payment and businesses Alipay will have to hand over customer data used to make its lending decisions to a new credit scoring joint-venture that is partly state-owned.

 Advertisement